csbailey5t/barth/proposal/proposal.md

 Webster has a line about the way that Barth introduces a topic then comes around at it repetitively from a number of different angles.
 Look also at Paul's book (intro) to see if he has something similar about Barth's circling.
 This would explain why we would expect to not see a great deal of differentiation across paragraphs, but also would expect that once a topic is introduced, it becomes regular thereafter.

 What is Barth actually trying to say with his doctrine of election?
 That is, what would a set of words be that reflects that work that doesn't explicitly use 'elect+' or 'predestination' or 'decision/decree' or 'eternal' or 'reject+'?

+use logl/cosine similarity on chunks - 1-31, 32-35, 36+ and look at similarity of election chunk to chunks before and after